 Aim of the project

-The aim of the single sign-on project is to simplify the login procedure for using library resources.
+The aim of the Single Sign-On project is to simplify the registration process for the use of library resources.

 Description of the project

-In the first phase (SSO 1), a single sign-on prototype was introduced for members of ETH Zurich by interfacing their login with the library login.
-They have been able to use their nethz login ever since.
-Due to the great demand from the NEBIS Network, ETH-Bibliothek's IT Services and the NEBIS Network Office are now currently in the process of converting SSO 1 into a service that can also be offered to other interested universities and their libraries in the NEBIS Network.
+The first step of the project (SSO 1) was to introduce Single Sign-On for members of ETH Zurich by combining the university and library logins.
+They have been able to use the library services with their nethz login ever since.
+ETH-Bibliothek’s IT services and the NEBIS Network Office have transformed SSO 1 into a service that can now be used by other interested universities and their NEBIS libraries.

 Synergies and context

-The Knowledge Portal, the web portal e-lib.ch, the E-Lending project and access to the public workstations were essential for the project.
+The Knowledge Portal, the E-Lending Project and access to ETH-Bibliothek’s public workstations were instrumental in this project.
 Modern authentication and authorisation solutions serve as a central basis for the aforementioned matters.